ComfortDelGro Australia: History

 A joint venture, known as ComfortDelGro Cabcharge (CDC), was established between ComfortDelGro (51%) and Cabcharge Australia (49%) in October 2005 to purchase loss-making Westbus Group, which included Westbus (both Australia & UK), Hillsbus and Blue Ribbon from National Express and the Bosnjak family.
 Blue Ribbon was rebranded Hunter Valley Buses at the same time.
 After the purchase, Westbus UK continued independently from the Westbus in Australia, despite bearing the latter's name, old logo and livery to this day.
 It became part of CityFleet Networks, initially also a joint venture between ComfortDelGro and Cabcharge, and now a wholly owned subsidiary of ComfortDelGro in the United Kingdom.
 Cabcharge sold both of its stakes in CDC and CityFleet to ComfortDelGro in February and June 2017 respectively.

 In August 2006, the routes of Baxter's Bus Lines were purchased by and absorbed into Westbus Region 3 operations.
 In August 2007, Morisset Bus Service, Sugar Valley Coachlines and Toronto Bus Service were purchased and absorbed into Hunter Valley Buses.
 In June 2008 a bus charter division was established under the Charterplus name.

+In July 2008, ComfortDelGro Cabcharge planned to venture into the bus building industry, and entered a memorandum of understanding to acquire bus body builder Custom Coaches.
+CDC had also planned to open a bus building plant in Rutherford in New South Wales' Hunter Valley, and the plant would be used as one of its bases for its bus building operations.
+In late August that year, CDC announced it would not proceed with the planned acquisition of Custom Coaches or the construction of the Rutherford bus building plant.
+Cabcharge stated that due to the 2008 financial crisis, the two CDC shareholders decided they should not proceed with the bus building business in Australia, and they would focus on their core operations.
+To demonstrate their "confidence in Custom Coaches", CDC placed a significant number of new orders with Custom Coaches.

 In November 2008, it was announced that Kefford Corporation in Victoria would be acquired.
 The acquisition was finalised on 23 February 2009.
 The group was renamed CDC Victoria, but the names of the bus companies within the group were retained until replaced by the CDC brand in 2014.

 In September 2012, Deane's Transit Group comprising Deane's Buslines (renamed as Qcity Transit) and Transborder Express in southern New South Wales were purchased.
 In August 2014, CDC purchased Blue Mountains Bus Company, which was subsequently renamed Blue Mountains Transit in December 2014.

 In December 2016, ComfortDelgro announced it had agreed to purchase Cabcharge's 49% stake.
 The sale was completed on 16 February 2017 after Foreign Investment Review Board approval was granted.
 The former joint venture was then renamed ComfortDelGro Corporation Australia, still keeping the abbreviation CDC.